Maexwel/flutter-structure/README.md

 The goal of this project is to provide à High-level and customizable structure of Flutter app.
 Here are the main principles bootstraped :
 * Widget structure
-* Stae Management structure and configuration
+* State Management structure and configuration
 * Routing structure
 * Remote service configuration (http)

+Note: DO NOT CLONE THIS REPO, COPY WHAT YOU NEED !

 ## Table of content